One-on-one photography workshop at home with Nic Dunlop.

-Improve your technique, clarify your vision and learn how to tell powerful stories that can influence the world around you.
-Under the individual guidance of an experienced photojournalist.
+Improve your technique, clarify your vision and learn how to tell powerful stories, under the individual guidance of the experienced photojournalist.

 Finding your own ‘voice’ in photography is key.
 What can separate one’s work is a thorough ability to critique and understand yours and other’s work.
 This is why photographic workshops are so important.
 They provide a rigour and a confidence and clarity that you can’t get any other way.
 I learnt to take photographs on my own.
 Whilst it was a great experience, I wish I’d had mentors to provide constructive criticism so that I could get to where I want to faster.
 Nic Dunlop

 This one-to-one workshop is designed for photographers who want to improve or start their experience in documentary photography, photojournalism and visual storytelling.
-During the six days in Bangkok you will cover a chosen subject, combining intensive individual shooting in the city with daily editing and critique sessions with Nic Dunlop in his home studio.
+During the five days in Bangkok you will cover your chosen subject, combining intensive shooting in the city with daily editing and critique sessions with Nic Dunlop in his home studio.

 Place: Bangkok, Thailand